-For the deployment of the openemm code tarball you have to start OMT as user root, because some files of the tarball have to be deployed with root permissions:
+For the deployment of the openemm code tarball you have to start OMT (OpenEMM Maintenance Tool) as user root, because some files of the tarball have to be deployed with root permissions:

 '''

 $ sudo su -

+/home/openemm/bin/OMT.sh

 '''

 Use menu Install or update package from AGNITAS website to install the openemm code package.
 As first step, the menu offers to install an update of the runtime package, if a later version is available.
 Opposed to upgrading to a new major version of OpenEMM, an update to a new runtime version is always recommended.